 Coverage C provides coverage for your personal belongings.
 Some examples of the contents you may elect to cover are furniture, clothing, jewelry, television, stereo, and appliances.

-Personal Property (Coverage C) Limit: $0 - $250,000
+Coverage C Limit: $0 - $250,000

 Optional replacement cost coverage for your personal property allows you to replace or repair items that were damaged or destroyed based on current market prices.
-Without this coverage, your items will be valued at actual cash value (ACV), which is generally less than the cost of a brand new item.
+Without this coverage, your items will be valued at actual cash value (ACV), which is generally less than the cost of a new item.
 ACV is more like the price you'd see at a garage sale.
 We recommend purchasing replacement cost coverage for your belongings.

 If your home becomes uninhabitable due to a covered loss, our Dwelling Fire Owner policy provides coverage for the additional living expenses you and your family incur while you are living away from your home.
 This includes costs for a place to stay, food, and clothing.